MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 current pixel line being displayed at the moment.
 Therefore, I've chosen to allow the CPU to control on which line to generate interrupt.
 This is done by adding two more bytes to the Memory Mapped IO.
-The interrupt is generated at the end of the configured line, and is done in lines 170-172 of vga/vga.vhd.
+The interrupt is generated at the end of the requested line, and is done in lines 170-172 of vga/vga.vhd.

 ## Changes to the software